stevencombs/retrocombs.github.io/_posts/2020/2020-05-02-howto-level-3dprinter.md

   - cura
 ---

-Since I finally have my process working consistently, it is time to share how I level the bed on my [Creality Ender-3](https://amzn.to/3d6WHB2) 3D printer with [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate](https://amzn.to/31gy9R4) upgrade.
+Since I finally have my process working consistently, it is time to share how I level the bed on my [Creality Ender-3 (#Ad)](https://amzn.to/3d6WHB2) 3D printer with [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate (#Ad)](https://amzn.to/31gy9R4) upgrade.
 If you are curious about the glass build surface upgrade, check out [this blog post](https://www.stevencombs.com/3dprinting/2019/06/08/creality-ender3-build-surface-upgrade.html).

 This post shares both a YouTube video that demonstrates my process as well as written instructions below.
 To test out the bed leveling, I print a keyboard plunger for a Commodore VIC-20.
 The plunger will replace an original that is broken.
 Check out the video to see if I was successful (or see the image down below for the spoiler):